jina-ai/jina/README.md

 ### Deploy the service via Docker Compose

-1. Now that all Executors are in container, we can easily use Docker compose to orchestrate the Flow.
+1. Now that all Executors are in containers, we can easily use Docker Compose to orchestrate the Flow:

     ```python
     f = (